hashrocket/hr-til/README.md

 # HR-TIL

 Welcome to the Hashrocket 'Today I Learned' repository.

-The purpose of this project is to document our learning and publish it to the world through concise blog posts.
+TIL is a project by Hashrocket to catalogue the sharing & accumulation of knowledge as it happens day-to-day.
+Posts have a 200-word limit and any Hashrocket team member can contribute.

 ### Install